DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Proposed Method

 $\textbf{Step 1}$: Fix the neural network parameters $\theta$ and solve the optimization problem with respect to $\alpha$ and $\beta$.
 The task in this step is to find the parameters $\alpha$ and $\beta$ for collaborative representation.
 Depending on the different values of $y_{ij}$, our loss function can be divided into two sub-problems:

 These two problems can be solved by using an iterative optimization approach based on the Alternating Direction Method of Multipliers (ADMM) \cite{wen2010alternating}.
 Besides, since these two problems are almost the same, we only take problem (\ref{loss1}) as an example.
+To solve this problem, we first construct the following augmented Lagrangian function: